Nonprofit Technology Roadmap

 It also makes the work easier to approve.
 When scope stays vague, people debate the headline project while reacting to hidden trade-offs underneath.

-"Most technology projects do not fail because the goal was wrong.
+"Most nonprofit technology projects do not fail because the goal was wrong.
 They fail because the first phase tried to carry too much at once."

 1Assume the Project Is Bigger Than It Sounds